equodev/equo-ide/plugin-gradle/P2_MULTITOOL.md

 - A category is the largest p2 concept, representing an entire "product"
 - A feature is a collection of jars and other features, representing a single "feature"
+  - could be a high level feature like `org.eclipse.jdt` (Eclipse Java Development Tools)
+  - or a fine-grained feature like `org.eclipse.jdt.ui.unittest.junit` (JUnit Test runner client for UnitTest View)
 - A jar is a literal jar.
 Ultimately, our objective is to get the right jars.

 If you run `./gradlew --all=jars` you'll get a *lot* of results.
 To make things easier, you can filter out results you don't care about.